Crazyracing KartRider: Other versions

 Nexon America released a mobile version of KartRider for the Apple App Store under the name KartRider Rush on March 11, 2011.
 This version closed later on as well.
 A KartRider client released for Facebook called KartRider Dash was shut down in April 2014.

 In May 2020, KartRider Rush+ was released on Google Play and the iOS App Store, the latter already having provided a Chinese version the year before in 2019.

-KartRider: Drift

-Nexon released an updated cross-platform version under the name KartRider: Drift.

-Two closed beta tests were held on December 6-9, 2019 and June 4-10, 2020 for the Windows and Xbox One platforms.
-The third closed beta test was held between December 9 and 15, 2021, adding PlayStation 4 support.
-The open beta test (referred to as "Global Racing Test") began on September 1, 2022 and ended on September 6, adding Android and iOS support.

-The game was released on January 11, 2023 on Windows, Android, and iOS, and later for PlayStation 4 and Xbox One on March 8.